deusaquilus/pprint-kotlin/README.md

 implementation("io.exoquery:pprint-kotlin:1.0.0")
 ```

-The use the library like this:
+Then use the library like this:
 ```kotlin
 import io.exoquery.pprint